-Community Connections does not require any previous construction or teaching experience, but a positive attitude, a willingness to work together, an open mind and a good sense of humor are important.
+Community Connections provides a great way to meet other students with similar interests.
+The program does not require any specific experience, but a positive attitude, a willingness to work together, an open mind and a good sense of humor are important.

 Community Connections provides students with an opportunity to explore urban issues such as poverty, immigration, racism, and changing economic conditions first-hand.
 These issues, as well as concepts of service and social justice, are topics discussed with faculty, staff, students, and community leaders throughout the week.

 Please note that Community Connections is an off-campus pre-fall program.
 Student participants will move in to their first-year dorm rooms during the morning of Saturday, August 19, 2017.
 Participants will then be taken off campus for the week and will be sleeping in local community host sites (e.g. church or community center).
 Students will not return to the SHU campus until the morning of Friday, August 25, 2017.

 Cost: $200 (Payment is not due until after you receive your acceptance into the Community Connections program).

 Dates: August 19 - Friday, August 25, 2017